tracehelms/word-guess-rust/README.md

-# Hangman with Rust and Yew
+# Word Guessing Game with Rust and Yew

-This implements a basic version of the game Hangman.
-It uses Rust and Yew to compile to Web Assembly.
+This implements a basic version of a word guessing game.
+It uses Rust and Yew which compiles to Web Assembly.

 ## Usage